Who's got your back?

 Wear protective clothing, such as a long-sleeved shirt, pants, a wide-brimmed hat and sunglasses, where possible.

-Factor (SPF) of at least 30 to all exposed skin.
+Factor (SPF) of at least 30 to all skin not covered by clothing.
 “Broad-spectrum” provides protection from both ultraviolet A (UVA) and ultraviolet B (UVB) rays.